The world goes on beyond words,

 the true murmur of the stream

-nor the dancing whistle of a sun that has reached
+nor the dancing whistle of a sun

-its limit.
+arrived at its limit.

-Perhaps we do not know silence,
+Perhaps we know nothing of silence

 but supply it instead, like theatrical drowning men